-- Understanding arithmetic well enough to balance accounts, calculate tips or review receipts
+- Understanding math well enough to balance accounts, calculate tips or review receipts.

-Through Essential Skills to Success, offenders gain the skills they need to succeed at these types of tasks after they are released from custody.
+Through Essential Skills to Success, men and women in custody gain the skills they need to succeed at these types of tasks after they are released from custody.

-Education can reduce crime by giving offenders the skills they need to succeed.
-B.C.
-Corrections partners with schools to develop and deliver educational programs for offenders in custody.
+Education can reduce crime by giving people the skills they need to succeed.
+BC Corrections partners with local schools to develop and deliver educational programs for people in custody.

-Corrections works with its partners to deliver English as a Second Language (ESL) courses.
-These courses make it easier for immigration detainees and offenders with limited knowledge of English to integrate into the community.
+BC Corrections works with its partners to deliver English as a Second Language (ESL) courses.
+These courses make it easier for immigration detainees and people in custody with limited knowledge of English to integrate into the community.

-The Indigenous Studies program helps inmates better understand and connect with Aboriginal cultures in British Columbia.
+The Indigenous Studies program helps people with Indigenous ancestry connect with Indigenous cultures in B.C.